We are a team of survivor-leaders and long-term professionals

 To find out more about what the Center for Combating Human Trafficking does and how to contract with us, please contact us.

-Karen serves as the Founder and Executive Director to the Wichita State University, Center for Combating Human Trafficking (CCHT).
-She is also a tenured Associate Professor in the School of Social Work at Wichita State University.
-Karen is a Licensed Master Social Worker and a Doctor of Psychology with nearly two decades serving marginalized children, youth, and families.
-Beginning her career at the Wichita Children's Home as a Street Outreach Worker, Karen has worked locally, regionally, and nationally as an individual, family, and group therapist; a founder and coordinator of youth programs; a researcher; a community organizer; and a human rights advocate.
-With a passion to better serve high-risk marginalized populations, Karen works to bridge the gap between direct practice, academia, research, and policy.
-Karen has been nationally and internationally recognized, receiving many honors and awards, for doing just that -- particularly for her specialization in working with homeless, runaway, and throwaway youth (HRTY) and young people who are at-risk of, or subjugated to, domestic minor sex trafficking (DMST) and other forms of exploitation.
+Irene is a Licensed Master Social Worker and a Doctor of Psychology with nearly three decades serving marginalized children, youth, and families.
+Beginning her career at the Wichita Children’s Home as a Street Outreach Worker, Irene has worked locally, regionally, and nationally as an individual, family, and group therapist; a founder and coordinator of youth programs; a researcher; a community organizer; and a human rights advocate.
+With a passion to better serve high-risk marginalized populations, Irene works to bridge the gap between direct practice, academia, research, and policy.
+Irene has been nationally and internationally recognized, receiving many honors and awards, for doing just that — particularly for her specialization in working with homeless, runaway, and throwaway youth (HRTY) and young people who are at-risk of, or subjugated to, domestic minor sex trafficking (DMST) and other forms of exploitation.